a2x/memflow-vdm/README.md

 # memflow-vdm

-A WIP Rust crate that aims to simplify the exploitation of vulnerable drivers that expose a physical memory read/write primitive using [memflow](https://github.com/memflow/memflow).
+A Rust crate that aims to simplify the exploitation of vulnerable Windows drivers that expose functionality to map/unmap arbitrary physical memory using [memflow](https://github.com/memflow/memflow).

+> **Note:** This project is a work in progress, so the API may change.

-## Example projects
+## Example Connectors

 * [memflow-winio](https://github.com/a2x/memflow-winio)